Noam-Jacob/NJ_CAP_Project/README.md

 ### Step 4: Run ETL to Model the Data

 **Data Dictionary:**

-==The Data Dictionary is provided in the Data_dictionary.xlsx file in the git repository.==
+The Data Dictionary is provided in the Data_dictionary.xlsx file in the git repository.

 **How to Execute:**
 1. Download repository